 D. Growth in the commercial traffic between two groups of cities is most often associated with the closeness of the transportation system with the cities.

-E. The reliability of existing methods of transporting goods between the northern and southern cities of the state can be improved to some extent without building a freeway system
+E. The reliability of existing methods of transporting goods between the northern and southern cities of the state can be improved to some extent without building a freeway system.

-we must build a freeway system, connecting the two groups of cities, that passes
+It weakens the reasoning that a freeway system is required but does not weaken the conclusion that we must build a freeway system, connecting the two groups of cities, that passes

-no more than five miles away from each city."
+no more than five miles away from each city